-A supply chain is not a database.
+A value chain is not a group of decoupled companies

-When companies report about themselves
+When companies collect the information themselves

 AI monitoring: